Samsung/tizen-docs/docs/application/web/guides/text-input/voice-control.md

   You can get a notification of the language change in a listener.
 If the display language is changed to a non-supported one, the voice control language changes to English.

-To use the voice control:
+To use the voice control, follow these steps:

 1. Set up the voice control and [register listeners](#callback).